The 11 most explosive emails between Epstein and Mandelson

 The financier warns that “gb [Gordon Brown] needs friends in May”, referring to the upcoming general election, then orders the business secretary to “amend it” and “deliver the message personally to dimon”, referring to Jamie Dimon, who has been CEO of JPMorgan Chase since 2006.

-A few days later, Lord Mandelson asks Epstein if Mr Dimon should call then-chancellor Alistair Darling “one more time” about the issue, to which the financier replies: “Yes and mildly threaten”.
+A few days later, Epstein asks Lord Mandelson if Mr Dimon should call then chancellor Alistair Darling “one more time” about the issue, to which the minister replies: “Yes and mildly threaten.”

 Darling, who died in 2023, wrote in his biography that Mr Dimon called him a few days later and “was angry, very angry”.
 “He said that his bank bought a lot of UK debt and he wondered if that was now such a good idea,” the book said.